 - Why does my organization need it?
 50% of nonprofits fail within 3 years due to causes such as a slow economy, dependency on donations, and lack of diverse revenue streams.
 Your nonprofit simply can’t survive with the lack of funds.
-You can’t depend on fundraising forever, corporate sponsorship can really help you maintain your visibility within the community while marketing value and tax deduction is given to the sponsors.
+You can’t depend on fundraising forever, corporate sponsorship can really help you maintain your visibility within the community while marketing value and a tax deduction are given to the sponsors.

 - How do I attract a business to sponsor my nonprofit?
 Have a clear-cut answer to what the company will benefit from supporting your cause, event and/or nonprofit, have a clear strategy on how your marketing strategy aligns with theirs, and focus on building a relationship with that sponsor.

 - How do you approach a potential sponsor?
 Have a well-written donation and sponsorship request letter, cold-call, meet in person, and start building a relationship.